nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 494
 00:28:19,124 --> 00:28:22,300
-[SPEAKER_00]: Can we just do one run through the regression test at the end of this?
+[SPEAKER_00]: Can we just do one run through the regression test at the end of this sprint?

 495
 00:28:22,280 --> 00:28:25,303